bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 key][]{:#term-hardened-extended-private-key}{:.term} is much less useful than a normal extended private key---however, it's more secure against multi-level key compromise.
-If an attacker gets a normal parent chain code, he can brute-force find all 2<sup>31</sup> normal chain codes deriving from it.
-If the attacker also obtains a child, grandchild, or further-descended private key, he can use the chain code to generate all of the extended private keys descending from that private key.
+If an attacker gets a normal parent chain code and parent public key, he can brute-force find all 2<sup>31</sup> normal chain codes deriving from it.
+If the attacker also obtains a child, grandchild, or further-descended private key, he can use the chain code to generate all of the extended private keys descending from that private key, as shown in the grandchild and great-grandchild generations of the illustration below.

 ![Cross-Generational Key Compromise](/img/dev/en-hd-cross-generational-key-compromise.svg)

+Perhaps worse, the attacker can reverse the normal child private key derivation formula and subtract a parent chain code from a child private key to recover the parent private key, as shown in the child and parent generations of the illustration above.
+This means an attacker who acquires an extended public key and any private key descended from it can recover that public key's private key and all keys descended from it.

 For this reason, the chain code part of an extended public key should be better secured than standard public keys and users should be advised